OpenEvalProject/evals/manuscripts/elife-39882/v1/manuscript.md

 Interestingly, the results from this experiment are qualitatively different to those observed when manipulating the angular deviation of the clamp.
 Our previous study using clamped visual feedback demonstrated that adaptation in response to errors of varying size, which was assessed by manipulating the clamp angle, results in different early learning rates, but produces the same magnitude of late learning (Kim et al., 2018).
 In contrast, the results in Experiment 1 show that hitting the target attenuates learning, with the effect becoming pronounced after prolonged exposure to the perturbation.
 Furthermore, the effect of task outcome appears to be categorical, as it was only observed for the condition in which the cursor was fully embedded within the target (Hit Target), and not when the terminal position of the cursor fell partially outside the target (Straddle Target).

-## Experiment 2
+### Experiment 2

 Experiment 2 was designed to extend the results of Experiment 1 in two ways: First, to verify that the effect of hitting a target generalized to other contexts, we changed the size of the clamp angle.
 We tested two groups of participants (n = 16/group) with a small 1.75° clamp.
 For the Hit Target group (Figure 2a), we used the large 16 mm target, and thus, the cursor was fully embedded.
 For the Straddle Target group, we used the small 6 mm diameter target, resulting in an endpoint configuration in which the cursor was approximately half within the target and half outside the target.
 We did not test a Miss Target condition because having the clamped cursor land fully outside the target would have necessitated an impractically small target (~1.4 mm).
 Moreover, the results of Experiment 1 indicate that this condition is functionally equivalent to the Straddle Target group.
 The second methodological change was made to better assess asymptotic learning.
 We increased the number of clamped reaches to each location to 220 (reducing the number of target locations to four to keep the experiment within a 1.5 hr session).
 This resulted in a nearly three-fold increase in the number of clamped reaches per location.

 ![Figure 2.](https://cdn.elifesciences.org/articles/39882/elife-39882-fig2-v1.jpg)

 **Figure 2.:** The attenuation of adaptation caused by hitting the target (a) generalizes to a different clamp angle and is stable over an extended clamp block (b).
 As in Experiment 1, there was (c) a marginal difference in early adaptation rate that became (d) a more dramatic difference in late learning. (e) Again, there was no difference in the proportion of retention, this time during a 0° clamp block.
-Dots represent individuals; shading and error bars denote SEM.10.7554/eLife.39882.005Figure 2—source data 1.Figure 2b–e.Reaction times (RTs) and movement times (MTs) are also included.
-Note that hand angles were flipped for participants who experienced a counter-clockwise clamp.
+Dots represent individuals; shading and error bars denote SEM.

 Consistent with the results of Experiment 1, the Hit Target group showed an attenuated learning function compared to the Straddle Target group (Figure 2b).
 Statistically, there was again only a marginal difference in the rate of early adaptation (95% CI [−0.52°/cycle, .01°/cycle], t(30)=-1.96, p=0.06, d = 0.69; Figure 2c), whereas the difference in late learning was more pronounced (95% CI [−11.38°, −1.25°], t(30)=-2.54, p=0.016, d = 0.90; permutation test: p=0.007; Figure 2d).
 Indeed, the 35% attenuation in asymptote for the Hit Target group compared to the Straddle Target group is approximately equal to that observed in Experiment 1.